 Use this information about mosquito breeding and mosquito trap placement to keep flying pests away, from the start of the season until the end!
 You can learn even more about these annoying insects by joining Mosquito Magnet® on Facebook.

-Before you place your order, sign up for the Mosquito Magnet® E-Newsletter for a deal on your first purchase.
+As you place your order, sign up for the Mosquito Magnet® E-Newsletter for more ideas on battling the biting insects plaguing your property and tips for using your trap.
 Also be sure to take advantage of our Rewards Points program, which gives you money back for future purchases.